 , at this entry in the listing:

 It was chosen in preference to numerous other recordings of aircraft cabin noise available online because many of these appear to have been made using smartphones having curtailed low frequency response.
-Note that, despite aircraft cabin noise commonly and carelessly being referred to as 'white noise' by those who have no grasp of the terminology, it most certainly is not.
+Note that, despite aircraft cabin noise commonly and carelessly being referred to as 'white noise' by those who have no grasp of the terminology, it most certainly is not – as the spectrum clearly shows.

 This spectrum was taken from a WAV file recorded by KH (using a Behringer ECM8000 measurement microphone, Focusrite Scarlett Solo USB audio interface, and an Android tablet running Audio Evolution Mobile v4.9.5 recording software) on a notoriously noisy section towards the southern end of the Victoria Line, northbound between Stockwell and Vauxhall stations, on London's Underground.
 The noise here is not just rumbly but sometimes screechy too, hence the broad peaks in the spectrum around 450Hz and 900Hz.
 You can download the zipped WAV file here